learn-co-students/dsc-the-data-science-process-dc-ds-071519/README.md

 ### Summary

-In this lesson, we looked at the data science process and different activities that data scientists are engaged with while doing data analysis.
+In this lesson, we looked at the end to end data science process to give a sense of the activities that data scientists engaged with.